Accession of North Macedonia to the European Union

-The accession of North Macedonia to the European Union has been on the current agenda for future enlargement of the EU since 2005, when it became an official candidate for accession.
-The then Republic of Macedonia submitted its membership application in 2004, thirteen years after its independence from Yugoslavia.
+Accession of North Macedonia to the European Union has been on the agenda for future enlargement of the EU since 2005, when it became an official candidate for accession.
+The then-Republic of Macedonia submitted its membership application in 2004, thirteen years after its independence from Yugoslavia.
 It is one of nine current EU candidate countries, together with Albania, Bosnia and Herzegovina, Georgia, Moldova, Montenegro, Serbia, Turkey and Ukraine.

 The use of the country name "Macedonia" was the object of a dispute with neighbouring Greece between 1991 and 2019, resulting in a Greek veto against EU and NATO accession talks, which lasted from 2008 to 2019.
 After the issue was resolved, the EU gave its formal approval to begin accession talks with North Macedonia and Albania in March 2020.

-However, in November 2020, Bulgaria effectively blocked the official start of North Macedonia's EU accession negotiations over what it perceives as slow progress on the implementation of the 2017 friendship treaty between the two countries, state-supported or tolerated hate speech and minority claims towards Bulgaria.
+However, in November 2020, Bulgaria effectively blocked the official start of North Macedonia's EU accession negotiations over what it perceives as slow progress on the implementation of the 2017 friendship treaty between the two countries, state-supported or tolerated hate speech and minority claims towards Macedonians in Bulgaria.

 On 24 June 2022, Bulgaria's parliament approved lifting the country's veto on opening EU accession talks with North Macedonia.
 On 16 July 2022, the Assembly of North Macedonia also approved the revised French proposal, allowing accession negotiations to begin.
 The start of negotiations was officially launched on 19 July 2022.
 Continued support for North Macedonia’s EU path has been expressed by senior EU officials, including the EU Ambassador in Skopje, Michalis Rokas, who has emphasised that his primary mandate is to assist the country in joining the EU as swiftly as possible, highlighting the Union's unwavering commitment to support the integration process through necessary reforms that yield tangible benefits for its citizens.
-To make progress, however, the country must change its constitution, including local Bulgarians in it, and overcome the latent opposition of neighbouring Bulgaria.
+To make progress, however, the country must change its constitution to officially recognize local Bulgarians as an ethnic minority, and overcome the latent opposition of neighbouring Bulgaria.
 However, several parties have consistently blocked the parliamentary passage of the required constitutional amendment.

-Despite this, several statements were made about a possible accession by the end of the 2020s and the early 2030s.
-Deputy Prime minister, Bojan Marichikj, stated during an interview in "Voice of America", that the country could aim at an entry by 2030, this date was later supported by statements made by EU Commission Vice-President Margaritis Schinas and by other EU officials.